jasonreisman/Char-RNN-TF/README.md

 Checkpoint files, which output the state of the computation graph to disk (so it can be rehydrated later for additional training or string generation), are saved every `savefreq` batches.
 The default frequency is to output a checkpoint after every 100 batches, but this can be changed by providing a `--savefreq` argument on the command line.

 The directory where checkpoints are written to can be specified with the `--savedir`.
-The default directory is "checkpoints".
+The default directory is `./checkpoints`.

 A unique checkpoint will be created for each combination of input file and network params.
+For example, given an input file, the checkpoint for the 2 layer, 128 nueron network can be uniquely identified separately from the network trained on the same input file but with 3 layers of 512 neurons.

 ## Generation